|

 electrical connections or deterioration of a resistor wire due to age or

-neglect.
+properly.
 In cases of low voltage

 the red wire should be connected to a full 12 V source from the ignition switch